nikostr/nikostr.github.io/_posts/2025-08-10-ESEB-poster.markdown

 ### Mono:multi-exonic genes
 ![The linked script](/assets/eseb2025/count-exons.sh) was used to calculate the proportion of mono-exonic to multi-exonic genes.

-> [!note]
-> It turns out that how this ratio is calculated differs in the literature.
+{% include note.html content="It turns out that how this ratio is calculated differs in the literature.
 Jain et al. (2008) is sometimes cited, saying that intronless genes account for appproximately 20% of total genes in rice and _Arabidopsis_.
 Vuruputoor et al. (2023) cite Jain et al. for a ratio of 20%, but seem to instead calculate the ratio as mono-exonic:multi-exonic genes.
-As is seen in the attached script, I have opted for the mono-exonic:multi-exonic ratio instead of the mono-exonic:total genes.
+As is seen in the attached script, I have opted for the mono-exonic:multi-exonic ratio instead of the mono-exonic:total genes." %}

 ### Orthofinder